pierce403/person.actor/docs/ai-agents/ai-specific-guidance.md

 **The problem**: Modeling nested mental states is computationally complex.

 "I think that you think that they think that we should..."

+Research suggests that AI systems can exhibit decision-making autonomy that resembles low-level intentions, leading humans to attribute intentional states to these systems[^3].
+While true intentionality remains debated, you can model mental states computationally.

 **Your strategies**: